nicslabdev/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 ---

 ### Action space and parameters.
-Planner outputs select an action type (type) and an execution delay in seconds (delay), optionally providing an action- specific parameter such as a query term (term), a URL (url), or a content search string (search).
-The permitted action types correspond to the pro- file’s browsing repertoire (search, open URL, consume content, and access common services).
+Planner outputs select an action type (type) and an execution delay in seconds (delay), optionally providing an action-specific parameter such as a query term (term), a URL (url), or a content search string (search).
+The permitted action types correspond to the profile’s browsing repertoire (search, open URL, consume content, and access common services).

 ### Machine-validated output schema.
 The Listing below defines the schema enforced at runtime.
 Only schema-compliant outputs are eligible for execution; invalid responses are rejected and handled via the fallback policy described below.

 ```json